 To use the recovery disk

-- Download and save recovery iso image to your system.
+- Click here, then download and save the appropriate version of the recovery iso image to your system.

 - Burn the image to a CD-ROM using the Mac OS X Disk Utility.
 Click here for an Apple Support article on how to burn a disk image file.